storageos/storageos.github.io/_docs/install/troubleshooting.md

 ```

 This error indicates that the StorageOS plugin container did not successfully
 start during installation.
-This is usualy due to incorrect option values
+This is usually due to incorrect option values
 being passed to the docker plugin installation command.

 Please refer to the [plugin]({%link _docs/install/docker/plugin.md %})